The tax report is historical only — facts about a period that’s already happened. Beyond that, we want to be careful what we claim.

 - Not auto-emailed.
 You generate and download manually.

-- Not a CSV or spreadsheet export at v1.
+- Not a CSV or spreadsheet export currently.
 PDF only via jsPDF.

 - Not a full bookkeeping replacement.
 Hand the PDF to your accountant for proper tax filing.